Wb-az/peft-qlora-text-classification/README.md

 ## 📈 Performance & Efficiency Benchmark

-The models were evaluated strictly on out-of-sample test sets. **ModernBERT-base** delivered the strongest overall classification performance, while **RoBERTa-base** remained the fastest and lightest configuration in the benchmark.
+The models were evaluated on strictly held-out test data. **ModernBERT-base** delivered the strongest overall classification performance in this benchmark, while **RoBERTa-base** remained the fastest and lightest configuration by training time and VRAM footprint.

 | Model Architecture | Accuracy | Macro F1 | MCC (95% CI) | Precision (Love/Surprise) | Train Time | VRAM (Weights) |
 | --- | --- | --- | --- | --- | --- | --- |